system-transparency/stfe/README.md

 following factors in mind as the ecosystem bootstraps and develops:
 1. Client-side tooling should ultimately fail-close if a signed checksum is not transparency logged.
 This requires a reliable and available log ecosystem.
-It is easier to achieve if there are multiple independent log operators.
+This is easier to achieve if there are multiple independent log operators.
-2. Client-side tooling should verify that the signed checksums appeared in the log.
+2. Client-side tooling should verify that the signed checksums appears in one or more logs.
 This requires inclusion proof verification.
-STFE forces it by never issuing so-called _promises to log_ as in [Certificate Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
+STFE forces this by never issuing so-called _promises to log_ as in [Certificate Transparency](https://tools.ietf.org/html/rfc6962).<sup>[2](#footnote-2)</sup>
 3. Client-side tooling should verify that the log is append-only.
 This requires consistency proof verification.
-4. Client-side tooling should be convinced that they see the same append-only log as everyone else.
+4. Client-side tooling should convince themselves that they see the same append-only log as everyone else.
 This requires a well-defined gossip-audit model.

-The final factor is often overlooked.
+That last point is often overlooked.
 While transparency logs are verifiable in theory due to inclusion and consistency proofs, _it is paramount that the different parties interacting with the log see the same entries and cryptographic proofs_.
 Therefore, we built a proactive gossip-audit model